 People are the driving force of your business.
 Recruiting and hiring new talent can be daunting for you, as well as an exciting exercise.
-Making the wrong hiring decision can cost you, not only in finding the replacement but results in loss in revenue, while the vacancy still exists.
+Making the wrong hiring decision can cost you, not only in finding the replacement but results in a loss in revenue, while the vacancy still exists.
 Making the right hiring decision is thus a critical skill for all levels of Management and Business Owners that need to expand their team or business in both the short and long term.

 An effective recruitment process takes into consideration the company’s objectives in attracting the right talent at the right time, whilst being cognizant of the needs and expectations of the prospective hire during this process.
 Here are 7 practical tips to follow to further assist you.